CenterForTheBuiltEnvironment/clima/README.md

 ### Deploy to Google Cloud Run

-I have set-up continuous deployment with GitHub actions.
+I have set up continuous deployment with GitHub actions.
 Each time a new version of the code is pushed to master the GitHub Action will deploy the application as long as the commit message will contain the following text `bump version`.
 I have implemented this to limit the number of deployment we do and to ensure we do not inadvertently deploy an app that is not working.
 Please refer to the previous section which explains how to change the app version number.

 #### Test project
 ```